aces/Loris/docs/wiki/99_Developers/Developers_Guide.md

  **Never** push to aces/Loris.
 Your branch will be deleted.
 Always push to your fork, and then create the PR from GitHub.

+#### Branch Naming
-**About Branch naming:** Follow the convention most devevelopers use: “date-title...”.
+Follow the convention most devevelopers use: “date-title...”.
 Starting with the date allows branches to sort and display in order, and also helps sort out any conflicts faster in the main Loris repository.
 Don’t forget to make your branch names short and informative, like your commit messages, since they’re read by others on GitHub.